Jobs and the Economy

 Protect LGBTQ Equality

 Connecticut has been at the forefront of protecting marriage equality and civil rights.
 Currently, however, we have an administration in Washington that is clearly more interested in rolling back hard-fought civil rights protections for LGBTQ Americans than expanding them.
-As governor, I would guarantee that Connecticut continues to lead on these issues while shielding our LGBTQ community from any discriminatory actions the federal government takes.
+I will ensure that Connecticut continues to lead on these issues while shielding our LGBTQ community from any discriminatory actions the federal government takes.

 We need to make sure that Connecticut remains an affordable place to live for senior citizens heading into their retirement years.
-As governor, I will work hard on issues affecting senior citizens, including protecting them from predatory reverse mortgage schemes.
-I will fight to make sure that Social Security income and pension payments for all residents earning $75,000 or less and households under $100,000 remain untaxed throughout my tenure as governor.
+I will work hard on issues affecting senior citizens, including protecting them from predatory reverse mortgage schemes.
+I will fight to make sure that Social Security income and pension payments for all residents earning $75,000 or less and households under $100,000 remain untaxed.
 Additionally, I will implore Congress to continue funding Medicare and social security, so senior citizens have the resources they need to stay in their homes and live full, happy lives.

 Reduce Gun Violence